gatecat/CSI2Rx/README.md

 This project is an open source (MIT license) MIPI CSI-2 receive core for Xilinx FPGAs, supporting 4k resolution at greater than 30fps.
 It includes a complete demo project, designed for the Genesys 2 board with a custom FMC to camera card, that writes the 4k video into a DDR3 framebuffer and outputs at 1080p (with a choice of scaled or cropped) to the HDMI and VGA ports.
 The demo camera module is the Omnivision OV13850 (using the Firefly camera module), which supports 4k at up to 30fps, although the demo runs at 24fps where it seems performance is better - this may partly be down to the choice of register values though.
-I believe maximum framerate is being limited by the camera module rather than my driver.
+Although the OV13850 sensor/ADC does not seem to work much above 30fps; the camera also has a "test pattern" mode which bypasses this and which I have used to test my driver up to 45fps.

 ## Structure
   - The `mipi-csi-rx` folder contains all the components (except the `video_timing_ctrl` timing generator, in the `video-misc` folder) needed for the CSI-2 Rx itself.